Poisson equation on Wasserstein space and diffusion approximations for McKean-Vlasov equation: Poisson equations on Wasserstein space

 where $\sL_0$ is defined by (\ref{l00}).
-Letting the initial distribution $\cL_\eta=\zeta$ to be the invariant measure of $Y_t^\eta$, then we have for every $t>0$ that $\cL_{Y_t^\eta}=\zeta$.
-Taking expectation from both sides of the above equality we arrive at
+Letting the initial distribution $\cL_\eta$ to be the invariant measure $\zeta$ of the equation (\ref{eqy}), then we have that for every $t>0$, $\cL_{Y_t^\eta}=\zeta$.
+Taking expectation from both sides of the above equality, we arrive at

 which together with equation (\ref{ellip2}) implies (\ref{cen3}).
 Note that the $\nu$-variable of the function $f(y,\nu)$ in (\ref{cen3}) is fixed at the invariant measure $\zeta$.

 We have the following result.